 The absolute risk of delivering an IVF baby with malformations is low.
 The risk of an anomalous fetus in spontaneous or IVF babies is the same as in general population.

 It is a safe procedure with only about 2% of patients standing the risk of becoming unwell from ovarian hyperstimulation syndrome.

 Although there are cases of multiple pregnancies with this procedure, reducing the number of embryos transferred, particularly in younger women, can minimize this risk.

-pregnancies are just like naturally conceived ones and not an indication for cesarean section.
+IVF pregnancies are just like naturally conceived ones and not an indication for cesarean section.
 Couples who have tried to conceive for many years or those with higher chances of a multiple pregnancy can opt for elective cesarean delivery.
-A very normal vaginal delivery is possible following IVF
+A very normal vaginal delivery is possible following IVF.

 It is World Embryologists Day on July 25th.
 How far have we come as a society, in aiding couples yearning to have their own children?

 When people have a successful bypass or a knee replacement, they proudly discuss it in social gatherings.
 However, there is a problem even with uttering the word IVF.
 According to statistics, only 10% to 20% of IVF patients are completely open with their families about wanting to conceive a baby through assisted reproductive techniques.
 There is still a misconception that babies born through these procedures are unnatural and the society is not very forthcoming towards such couples.